RafayGhafoor/PTCL-Router-API/README.md

+# PTCL-Router:

+A CLI-script which allows to obtain information and configure PTCL router settings from commandline.

-# PTCL-Router-Configure:
+# Current-Features:

-Allows to configure and access options of PTCL router from commandline.
-Currently allows to get station info, dhcp info, block devices by mac addresses and unblock them.
+- Obtain station information, showing their hostnames alongside for better readability (devices currently connected to the router).
+- Obtain DHCP information.
+- Block and unblock devices using their mac addresses.